Allergy Rash: Symptoms, Causes, and How to Manage Them

 In this guide:

-An allergy rash occurs when your body encounters something that it perceives as dangerous2.
-This substance is called an allergen and it’s what triggers an allergic reaction3.
-This can include things like pollen, pet dander, and dust1.
+An allergy rash occurs when your body encounters something that it perceives as dangerous.
+This substance is called an allergen and it’s what triggers an allergic reaction.
+This can include things like pollen, pet dander, and dust.

 Your immune system reacts by releasing antibodies to try and defend against the allergen.
-This reaction may lead to a variety of allergy symptoms, including skin rashes2.
+This reaction may lead to a variety of allergy symptoms, including skin rashes.

 There are different types of skin allergies but they generally fall into three main categories: